-Intended Audience: Students in primary schools (ages 4-12) and their teachers and those of others.
+Students in primary schools (ages 4-12) and their teachers

 Lift Off is intended to promote a culture of rights on the island of Ireland (Republic of Ireland and Northern Ireland) by promoting an understanding of children's rights and responsibilities in primary schools.
-This practice aims to enable children to develop a respect for their cultural identity, language, values
+This practice aims to enable children to develop a respect for their cultural identity, language, values and those of others.